-The American Academy of Pediatrics has compiled a set of Down Syndrome Health Care Guidelines that help define standards of quality of care for individuals with Down syndrome.
-These guidelines provide comprehensive information about health concerns for people with Down syndrome at each stage of development, from birth through adulthood.
+In 2022, the American Academy of Pediatrics updated their Health Supervision Guidelines that help define standards of quality of care for individuals with Down syndrome from birth through early adulthood.

 For the most updated guidelines on caring for adults with Down syndrome please visit Global Down Syndrome Foundation.